nodrogluap/tamor/config/README.md

 Tamor's default config has the input lists of paired tumor-normal samples (with minimal metadata, described below) in files called ``config/dna_samples.tsv`` and ``config/rna_samples.tsv``.
 These TSVs are the main config files that you will need to edit to run your own samples through the workflow.
 Config files are internally validated for completeness based on ``workflow/schemas/dna_sample_config.schema.yaml`` and ``workflow/schemas/rna_sample_config.schema.yaml``.

+### Site-specific file permissions and group ownership

+On systems where multiple users will generate or use the Tamor analysis, it can useful to have the workflow automatically set shared permissions for the output files.
+Uncommenting the ``set_output_group`` and ``set_output_umask`` lines in vconfig.yaml will make Tamor try to honour those wishes.
+As per UNIX convention, a umask of 007 will allow read/write by the owner and designated group, but give no permissions to others.

-## config/dna_samples.tsv
+## DNA Sample Metadata
-Has 8 columns to be specified with column names:
+The ``config/dna_samples.tsv`` file as 8 columns to be specified with column names:

 ```
 subjectID<tab>